towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   'AllViews' as we'd usually do.
-Both specs will work, but a selection of 'FinalFormatting' will lead to faster processing in many cases, so this is preferred here if you want to apply the same setting to all view channels \- or to a single monoscopic display.
-Should you find that things don't work as expected, you might try 'AllViews' instead of 'FinalFormatting' \- There are subtle differences in how they process your instructions, which may matter in some corner cases.
+Both specs will work, but a selection of 'FinalFormatting' will lead to faster processing in many cases, so this is preferred here if you want to apply the same setting to all view channels - or to a single monoscopic display.
+Should you find that things don't work as expected, you might try 'AllViews' instead of 'FinalFormatting' - There are subtle differences in how they process your instructions, which may matter in some corner cases.

-\* 'EnablePseudoGrayOutput' Enable the high\-performance driver for the rendering of up to 1786 different levels of gray on a standard \- but well calibrated \- color monitor and 8 bit graphics card.
-This is done by applying an algorithn known as "Pseudo\-Gray" or "Bit stealing".
+\* 'EnablePseudoGrayOutput' Enable the high-performance driver for the rendering of up to 1786 different levels of gray on a standard - but well calibrated - color monitor and 8 bit graphics card.
+This is done by applying an algorithn known as "Pseudo-Gray" or "Bit stealing".
   Selecting this mode implies use of 32 bit floating point framebuffers, unless you specify use of a 16 bit floating point framebuffer via 'FloatingPoint16Bit' explicitely.
 If you do that, you